tbal999/game_of_life/README.md

 # game_of_life
 A cellular automaton game engine that can run many Cellular automaton 'Life' games including 'Conway's Game of Life' in honour of John Horton Conway.
-Can also do other different life rules via user input.
+Can also do other life rules via user input.
 Makes use of the awesome 'termui' (https://github.com/gizak/termui) library for the graphics.

 - "Day and Night"